What is a Marriage Celebrant?

 Handy Tips and Frequently Asked Questions

-Q. Are we allowed to write our own vows?
+Q. Are we allowed to write our own legal vows?

 A. The NZ Marriage Act 1955 says that the following words or words to that effect must be spoken – “I PERSON ‘A’ TAKE YOU PERSON ‘B’ to be my lawful wedded husband/wife”.
 Writing your own Vows can be made personal to you both.
 As long these words are incorporated somewhere, then you’re fine!